aria2/aria2.github.io/manual/en/html/_sources/aria2c.txt

     system doesn't have :manpage:`getifaddrs(3)`, this option doesn't accept interface name.

+.. option:: --keep-unfinished-download-result[=true|false]

+  Keep unfinished download results even if doing so exceeds :option:`--max-download-result`.
+This is useful if all unfinished downloads must be saved in session file (see :option:`--save-session` option).
+Please keep in mind that there is no upper bound to the number of unfinished download result to keep.
+  If that is undesirable, turn this option off.
+Default: ``true``

 .. option:: --max-download-result=<NUM>

   Set maximum number of download result kept in memory.
 The download